CrowdStrike/ember-headless-form/docs/typescript/index.md

 ## Typing of form data

 This addon's types also ensure that your form data matches the form fields you use in your templates.
+As such it is recommended that you type your form data in a strict and explicit way.
+Make sure to mark properties as optional, if they are not guaranteed to be filled out initially.

 In other words, you cannot use a field with a `@name` which does not have a corresponding property on `@data`.
 Take the following example:

 ```hbs
 <HeadlessForm @data={{this.data}} @onSubmit={{this.handleSubmit}} as |form|>